rxweb/rxweb.io/docs/angular/routes/access.md

 linktitle: access
 ---

+# anonymous

+Authenticated APIs need an authentication token for accessing the api in the web application but some API need an authentication by pass.
+For example : Login.
+For such Api we need `@anonymous` decorator in the component

+<div component="app-code" key="anonymous-complete-model"></div>

+The second step is to pass the `@anonymous` decorator into the component as below

+<div component="app-code" key="anonymous-complete-component"></div>

 # access

 While performing role based authorization, It becomes important to maintain it on the client side as well. `@access` is used for managing the access based upon the role which is used for adjudging the role access based upon the application module and action.